openstack/ironic-specs/specs/kilo/implement-cleaning-states.rst

 * There should be very clear documentation about how cleaning works, how the steps are ordered, what they do, and how operators can enable, disable, and reprioritize them.
 This is essential for operators to understand if they are going to use cleaning.
-The differences in between drivers for cleaning will also need to be spelled out.
+The differences in between interfaces for cleaning will also need to be spelled out.

 * The Ironic driver interface changes, the Nova driver support and changes to